DARTH-git/state-transition-model-dynamics/README.md

 # An alternative representation of state transition model dynamics
 This GitHub repository provides the code explained in the paper:

 - Krijkamp EM, Alarid-Escudero F, Enns EA, Pechlivanoglou P, Hunink MGM, Jalal HJ.
-An alternative representation of state transition model dynamics.
+A multidimensional-array representation of state-transition model dynamics.

 ## Full list of Contributors: